aplteam/Tatin/docs/PublishingPackages.md

 Packages that are user commands are a special case.
 Here is why:

 User commands must have a user command script --- that's what makes them a user command.
-They can simply be installed as Tatin packages and the job is done.
-But there is a problem.
+They can be installed as a Tatin package and the job is done.
+But there is a problem...

-The package might look like this:
+A package might look like this:

 ```
 MyUserCommand/